 We really wanted to have pen pals and get book recommendations and information about various states and countries from people who actually lived there!
 The key is to find someone willing to connect and we have been so amazed by the dedicated school librarians and educators who go the extra mile to celebrate and share their schools, favorite books, hometowns and journeys.
-Every person is different and decides how they are going to incorporate the 1 inch plastic mini-figure into their library life.
-It seems to be a wonderful ice-breaker and has been put into the hands of pre-school children in Hawaii to, recently, Dubai’s Librarians of the Year!
+I connected to people on Twitter using the #futurereadylibs hashtag and @ISTEglobalPLN.
+Every person is different and decides how they are going to incorporate the 1 inch plastic mini-figure into their classroom or library life.
+It seems to be a wonderful ice-breaker and has been put into the hands of pre-school children in Hawaii and, recently, Dubai’s Librarians of the Year!

 In an effort to save time and money, we found using digital tools has allowed us to increase our connections instantly and for free!
 We received beautiful digital postcards from Sarah Betteridge and her students in Australia on a Padlet called Where in the WORLD do we live?
-NMS students created and shared their own about Garrett County, MD using Google Slides!
-In order to book talk or share information about our locations, our students collaborate on Flipgrid and their librarian posts pictures on Twitter.
+My students created and shared their own about Garrett County, Maryland using Google Slides!
+In order to book talk or share information about our locations, our students collaborate on Flipgrid and they post pictures on Twitter.

 Adventures range from riding an ATV through the Atlas Mountains of Marrakesh to visiting the ALA International Conference in Dubai to touring the Harry Potter studios in London!
 Students from abroad who have received a LEGO Travel Buddy have shared information for What in the WORLD are you Reading about their favorite books and where they live!

 This is how we become better Global and Digital Citizens, with authentic connections.
 It introduces my students to new faces and places!
 We are often surprised that even when our global friends are 4,000 miles away, we are reading the same books!
 It also inspires us to learn more about our world that we will hopefully have the opportunity to travel.
-Connecting on Flipgrid and Twitter gives my students exposure to the world beyond the Appalachian Mountains!
+Connecting on Flipgrid and Twitter gives my students exposure to the world beyond the walls of our small community school.